Black Vulture

 Black Vulture, Cathartes atratus brasiliensis.
 Birds photographed in Parque National Huatulco, Huatulco, Oaxaca, March 2021.
 Photographs and identification courtesy of Marina Sutormina, Stockholm, Sweden.

 The Black Vulture is very similar to two other Mexican Cathares vultures: the Lesser Yellow-headed Vulture, Cathares burrovianus and the Turkey Vulture, Cathartes aura.
-They differ by having a short tail, a less rounded wrinkled gray head with a longer and straighter bill.
+Black Vultures can be differentiated by their short tail, and their less rounded wrinkled gray head with a longer and straighter bill.

-From a conservation perspective the Black Vulture is currently considered to be of Least Concern with expanding, widely distributed populations.
-They are very tolerant of human developments and have become pests in many regions.
+From a conservation perspective, the Black Vulture is currently considered to be of Least Concern with expanding, widely distributed populations.
+They are very tolerant of human development and have become pests in many regions.
 They are a known threat to aircraft, personal property, and livestock depredation attacking weak and newborn livestock.
-They play an important ecological role reducing the spread of diseases to humans and livestock by removing food from the environment that normally would be preyed upon by feral dogs and rats.
+Vultures are often perceived by humans as gross and dirty, but in reality, they are quite the opposite.
+They play a crucial role in the ecosystems they are a part of.
+By rapidly consuming carcasses of dead animals, they reduce the spread of disease to livestock and humans and limit the population growth of other scavengers, like feral dogs and rats.
+These ground scavengers are often less desirable than Vultures.